HAW-Hatim/PollutionGO/README.md

 1. **Power on the ESP32 sensor unit.** The onboard LED will indicate BLE advertising.
 2. **Open the mobile app** it will automatically connect to the ESP32 and an activity can be started.
-3. **Collect data** – Data collection happends in fore- and background, so user can focus on other activities while the sensor is running.
+3. **Collect data** – Data collection happens in fore- and background, so user can focus on other activities while the sensor is running.
-4. **Finishing an activity** on the map or export it as GeoJSON for further analysis.
+4. **Finishing an activity** possible to upload collected data to the server and discovering time plots of the activity.

 ---